Six Self Care Ideas for Teens and Young Adults

 July 24, 2020

-In honor of International Self-Care Day, ACCESS wants to remind you to do something – big or small – each day to take care of your physical, mental or spiritual health.
+Self-care is critical and ACCESS wants to remind you to do something – big or small – each day to take care of your physical, mental or spiritual health.
 Here are six self-care tips just for teens and young adults:

 - Stressed and feeling like you are running out of time?
 Before starting your day, spend a moment to do something just for yourself.
 Take a moment to journal, listen to music or imitate the latest trending TikTok.
 Find the little things that make you feel like the best version of yourself and modify them so you can fit them in even on your busiest days.
 Practicing time management alone while having a moment of rest will help you hit the refresh button on your day.